 Mr. Keevil, a professional geologist and a Qualified Person, brings over thirty years of mining experience to the Company.
 He has been an exploration/technical consultant to a variety of companies in the graphite industry.
 He has spent twenty plus years in the area of graphite exploration, metallurgical analysis and project development.
 Until recently he played a strategic role in the re-development of the Kearney Mine at Ontario Graphite Ltd., formerly Cal Graphite.
 His mandate at Ontario Graphite included geophysics, geology, petrology, and was the on-site geologist for the recent 10,000+ ft. drilling program.
 He has also spent time as a consultant performing petrology and microscopic analysis with Northern Graphite and Vince Sheehan Claims.
 Early in his career, he was a lands and mineral specialist for the Ontario Government at the Ministry of Natural Resources and a staff geologist at the Ministry of Northern Development and Mines, during the production years of Cal Graphite.
 Mr. Keevil obtained his Bachelor of Arts in Geology from the University of Western Ontario and a Bachelor of Education in Geology from the University of Toronto.

 Dr. Douglas Oliver – VP of Exploration

-Dr. Douglas is a career geologist with thirty years experience in mineral exploration.
+Dr. Oliver is a career geologist with 30 years experience in mineral exploration.
 He is president and founder of Oliver Geoservices, which specializes in exploration management, economic evaluations and independent reviews.
 He received his Bachelor’s degree in Geology from Rutgers University and has an MBA from the University of Texas at Austin and a PhD in Tectonics from Southern Methodist University.